How can we create a more just world?

 The Centre for Ideas is happy to receive phone calls via the National Relay Service.
 TTY users, phone 133 677, then ask for 02 9065 0485.
 Speak and Listen users, phone 1300 555 727 then ask for 02 9065 0485.
 Internet relay users, visit relayservice.gov.au, then ask for 02 9065 0485.

 Mary Zournazi is an Australian film maker and cultural philosopher.
-Her multi-awarding winning documentary Dogs of Democracy was screened worldwide.
-Her most recent documentary film, My Rembetika Blues is a story about love, life and music.
-She is the author of several books including Hope - New Philosophies for Change and Inventing Peace with the German filmmaker Wim Wenders.
-She teaches in the sociology and anthropology program at UNSW, Sydney in the School of Social Sciences.
+Her multi-awarding winning documentary Dogs of Democracy was screened worldwide, and her most recent documentary film, My Rembetika Blues is a story about love, life and music.
+She is the author of several books including Hope – New Philosophies for Change, Inventing Peace with the German filmmaker Wim Wenders, and her most recent book is Justice and Love – a philosophical dialogue with Rowan Williams.
+She teaches in the sociology and anthropology program at UNSW Sydney in the School of Social Sciences.

 Andrew West is a journalist and broadcaster who currently presents The Religion & Ethics Report on ABC Radio National (RN).
 He was a senior reporter at The Sydney Morning Herald, The Sun-Herald and The Australian and is the author of two books on Australian politics and culture, including a biography of the former Foreign Minister and NSW Premier Bob Carr.
 Andrew's work has appeared in The Best Australian Political Writing, The New York Times, The South China Morning Post, The Monthly and The Christian Science Monitor.
 He has been a regular fill-in host of two flagship RN programs, Late Night Live and Saturday Extra, and a correspondent for BBC Religion.